 Students in Pre-Kindergarten and Kindergarten practice mouse skills and learn how to navigate web pages and selected iPad applications.
 First and Second Graders build upon web page and software navigation, begin learning Google Drive basics, and build a keyboarding foundation.
 Building upon keyboarding skills is a priority in Third through Sixth Grade.
 Students use a typing program and various exercises to promote speed and accuracy.
 Some of these activities include publishing brochures, designing and presenting multimedia slideshows, and writing creative stories.
 Upper-School students also create spreadsheets and graphs using data found online, film and edit videos based on topics from chapel or the classroom, and learn how to effectively use the Internet as a research tool.
 In addition, students in Kindergarten through Sixth Grade use Google Apps to collaborate on projects through Google Drive, post new entries on their blog, and practice email etiquette.
 Digital Citizenship is embedded in all technology classes, and is explicitly taught through monthly lessons at all grade levels as well.

 Art is an exciting and vital component of The Covenant School.
 The art curriculum is designed to stimulate students’ creativity, encourage self-expression, and help the students perceive the world in new and different ways.
-In the art room, students create through painting, drawing, weaving, photography, and clay.
+In the studio, students create through drawing, painting, weaving, print making, clay, and photography.
+Art history is woven into each project.
 Our art teacher often connects the art curriculum with what the students are learning in math, history, music, science, and Spanish to create an interdisciplinary experience.

-Physical Education at The Covenant School focuses on wellness while developing the physical, mental, and social well being of each student.
+Physical Education at The Covenant School focuses on wellness while developing the physical, mental, and social well-being of each student.
 Instruction and participation in a variety of experiences enable students to develop and improve motor skills and physical fitness levels.
 Character building traits such as sportsmanship, cooperation, and fair play are emphasized.
-INSPIRE is the name for our PE curriculum: INSPIRE
+The Covenant School PE curriculum, INSPIRE, emphasizes the following: